-We expect you to hold a good undergraduate degree and normally a Masters degree in Education or a closely related area of the Social Sciences.
+You should normally have an undergraduate of least a second class classification and have (or expect to be awarded) a taught Masters in Education or a closely related area of the Social Sciences.

 Months of entry

 What kind of learning emerges from art practice, and how does such learning further impact upon art practice?
 This reflexive question lies at the heart of the MPhil & PhD in Art Practice & Learning.